norlab/LIS-546-SPR2021/content/data-integration.md

 mtcars1 <- mtcars[1:10,]
 mtcars2 <- mtcars[11:32,]

-#Our comptuer is now holding the two tables in its memory - mtcars 1 and mtcars2.
-If you want to check this try
+# Our machine is now holding the two tables in its memory - mtcars 1 and mtcars2.
+# If you want to check this use the View function:

 View(mtcars1)